raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 The `FREEZE_VERSION` option in the EEPROM config file may be used to indicate that the EEPROM should not be updated on this board.

-Note than updating the bootloader (automatic or manual) will retain any custom configuration options of the previous installed version.
+Note that by default, updating the bootloader (automatic or manual) will retain any custom configuration options of the previous installed version.
+You can override the migration by manually updating and using the '-d' option with 'rpi-eeprom'.
+This will force the updated bootloader to use its inbuilt defaults.

 ## Write protection of EEPROM